DCUBEDcode/dcubed-hugo/content/blog/smoother-css-animations-with-fill-mode.md

 ---
 title: 'Create smoother animations with animation-fill-mode'
-intro: "Supercharge your animations by taking control of your animated elements, before and after they run their animations."
+description: "Supercharge your animations by taking control of your animated elements, before and after they run their animations."
 heroSmallUrl: '/post-header-fill-small.png'
 heroLargeUrl: '/post-header-fill-large@2x.png'
 draft: false